nhonchu/MQTT-manage-software-update/README.md

 - In AirVantage portal, click the *More* menu then *Install Application*.
 Select the new MQTT application you've released previously to start a FOTA/SOTA operation.
 - You should be seeing the software installation request arriving in the sample device application
 - The software package download and install procedure is not implemented in the sample.
-Your device should handle these device-specfic procedures.
+Your device should handle these device-specfic procedures (e.g. authenticate the package by checking signature, integrity check, sw/fw install).
-- Once the software installation is performed, your application should report the status to AirVantage, by sending an ACk along with an operation id.
+- Once the software installation is performed, your application should report the status to AirVantage, by sending an ACK along with an operation id.
 This is showcased in the sample application.